-- a) sub-account for decommissioning of nuclear installations operated at the Jaslovské Bohunice site including the management of radioactive waste from their decommissioning, structured as analytical accounts for:

-- Nuclear power plant A-1,

-- Nuclear power plant V-1,

-- Nuclear power plant V-2,

-- b) Sub-account for decommissioning of nuclear installations, including RAW management from this decommissioning, operated at the Mochovce site in the structure of the following analytical accounts:

-- a) NPP Mochovce 1&2,

-- b) NPP Mochovce 3&4,

-- sub-account for decommissioning of new nuclear installations, which were commissioned after 1

-January 2019, including the management of radioactive waste from their decommissioning,

-- sub-account for management of nuclear materials of unknown origin and radioactive materials of unknown origin.

-- e) Sub-account for site search, geological survey, preparation, design, construction, commissioning, operation and closure of repositories for RAW or SNF, including site monitoring after closure of these repositories and related research and development, public involvement into decision-making processes, communication with the public, economic incentives for the sites concerned and the alleviation of the burdens caused by these activities in the structure of the following analytical accounts:
+- a) sub-account for decommissioning of nuclear installations operated at the Jaslovské Bohunice site including the management of radioactive waste from their decommissioning, structured as analytical accounts for: - Nuclear power plant A-1, - Nuclear power plant V-1, - Nuclear power plant V-2, - b) Sub-account for decommissioning of nuclear installations, including RAW management from this decommissioning, operated at the Mochovce site in the structure of the following analytical accounts: - a) NPP Mochovce 1&2, - b) NPP Mochovce 3&4, - sub-account for decommissioning of nuclear installations, which will be commissioned after the entry in force of the Act on Nuclear Fund, including the management of radioactive waste from their decommissioning, - d) sub-account for management of nuclear materials of unknown origin and radioactive materials of unknown origin. - e) Sub-account for site search, geological survey, preparation, design, construction, commissioning, operation and closure of repositories for RAW or SNF, including site monitoring after closure of these repositories and related research and development, public involvement into decision-making processes, communication with the public, economic incentives for the sites concerned and the alleviation of the burdens caused by these activities in the structure of the following analytical accounts:

-- a) RÚ RAO at Mochovce site,

-- b) Deep geological repository,

-- f) sub-account for institutional control of repositories, - g) sub-account for long-term storage of nuclear spent fuel at the nuclear installations themselves, - h) sub-account for reimbursement of expenses determined for administration of the Fund and expenses related to the administration of the Nuclear Fund, - i) sub-account for security to cover the costs of management of disused high activity sources, - sub-account for decommissioning of nuclear installations other than nuclear installations intended for power generation, and closure of RÚ RAO in the structure of the following analytical accounts: - Technology for treatment and conditioning of radwaste, including buildings and facilities transferred here from NPP A-1, - 2.
-Interim Spent Fuel Storage Facility operated at the Jaslovské Bohunice site, - 3.
-Final Treatment of Liquid Radwaste operated at the Mochovce site, - 4.
-Integral Radwaste Storage Facility operated at the Jaslovské Bohunice site, - 5.
-National Radwaste Repository operated at the Mochovce site, - k) Sub-account for collecting funds from fines and sanctions.
+- a) RÚ RAO at Mochovce site, - b) Deep geological repository, - f) sub-account for institutional control of repositories, - g) sub-account for long-term storage of nuclear spent fuel at the nuclear installations themselves, - h) sub-account for reimbursement of expenses determined for administration of the Fund and expenses related to the administration of the Nuclear Fund, - sub-account for financial guarantee to cover the costs of management of disused high activity sources, - j) sub-account for decommissioning of nuclear installations other than nuclear installations intended for power generation, and closure of RÚ RAO - k) Sub-account for collecting funds from fines and sanctions.